nardew/cryptoxlib-aio/README.md

 - bundling of channels
 - lean architecture making it straightforward to implement API of a new exchange
 - fully asynchronous design aiming for the best performance
+- ready-made bundled examples for each exchange and product

 ### List of supported exchanges